Opinion | There’s only one way for Democrats to win the abortion fight

-By the time the Supreme Court finally overturns Roe in their upcoming session, they will merely be ratifying the on-the-ground reality they just created.
+By the time the Supreme Court finally overturns Roe in its upcoming session, it will merely be ratifying the on-the-ground reality it just created.

 So what are Democrats going to do about it?
 The answer may not be very satisfying.

 It’s hard not to feel frustrated at the Democratic response so far, given the stakes.
 House Speaker Nancy Pelosi (D-Calif.) has said that the House will soon vote to enshrine abortion rights in federal law.
-Meanwhile, President Biden instructed the Department of Justice to figure out what it can do to protect the abortion rights of women in Texas, rights which essentially no longer exist.
+Meanwhile, President Biden instructed the Justice Department to figure out what it can do to protect the abortion rights of women in Texas, rights that essentially no longer exist.

 In response, Attorney General Merrick Garland issued a statement saying, “while the Justice Department urgently explores all options to challenge" the Texas law “to protect the constitutional rights of women and other persons, including access to an abortion,” they’ll be sure to enforce the existing federal law that protects clinics against violence and property damage.